poorna-madusith/BloomBliss/README.md

 - `GET /api/orders` - Get user orders
 - `GET /api/orders/:id` - Get order by ID

-## Contributing 🤝

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License 📝

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments 🙏

-- Thanks to all contributors who have helped shape BloomBliss
 - Special thanks to the open source community for the amazing tools and libraries

-## Contact 📧